Ngineer101/minimalizt/src/content/blog/build-mcp-server-from-swagger-openapi-doc.md

 ## Conclusion

-Building MCPR taught me the power of code generation done right.
-By focusing on a clean architecture, comprehensive type safety, and automated validation, we created a tool that doesn't just generate code - it generates production-ready, maintainable MCP servers that AI systems can immediately use.

-The secret sauce is in the details: proper parameter handling, comprehensive error management, automatic dependency management, and post-generation validation.
-These features transform a simple code generator into a robust development tool that accelerates API integration for the AI era.
+Building MCPR taught me a lot about the internal workings of MCP servers.
+This tool is intended to reduce the time required to create an MCP server by taking care of as much boilerplate as possible.

-Whether you're building AI assistants, automation tools, or any system that needs to interact with existing APIs, MCPR bridges the gap between traditional REST APIs and the emerging world of AI-powered applications through the Model Context Protocol.
+Whether you're building AI assistants, automation tools, or any system that needs to interact with existing APIs, MCPR bridges the gap between traditional REST APIs and AI-powered applications through the Model Context Protocol.